Rachitlohani/leetcode/k8s_scribble.md

 ### Pods
-1.Runs a single set of containers
+1. Runs a single set of containers
-2.Good for one-off dev purposes
+2. Good for one-off dev purposes
-3.Rarely used directly in production
+3. Rarely used directly in production

 ### Deployment
 1. Runs a set of identical pods